AVIATION

 A Bit of Good News for Boeing: The venerable McDonnell Douglas F-15 Eagle entered service in the Air Force in 1972.
 A lot has happened since then; the plane is still in some use by the USAF, but most of its 100+ aerial victories (against zero losses) has been by the Israeli Air Force.
 By 2010, however, its production line at Boeing (who had acquired MD) was about to shut down.
 Then Saudi Arabia ordered 85 F-15s with upgraded electronics.
 Soon thereafter, Qatar ordered 48 Eagles with upgrades.
 The USAF returned to Boeing for an Eagle version that had modern onboard electronic warfare system.
 Production still lagged somewhat in spite of those sale, until Israel came back for an order of 25 advanced F-151A version last week, which will keep the assembly lines at Boeing humming until 2035 at least.
 For more on this story, see: https://aviationweek.com/defense/aircraft-propulsion/israeli-order-confirms-f-15-production-through-mid-2030s.

 SpaceX Fined: The FAA has levied $630,000 in fines against SpaceX for “alleged noncompliance with launch requirements.”
-FAA head Michael Whitaker stated that “SpaceX to prioritize safety by implementing a safety management system and a whistleblower program.”
+FAA head Michael Whitaker stated that “SpaceX (should) prioritize safety by implementing a safety management system and a whistleblower program.”
 In response, Elon Musk has called for Whitaker to resign.
 For more information, see: https://www.avweb.com/aviation-news/elon-musk-calls-for-faa-administrators-resignation.
 In a related story:

 SUSTAINABLE AVIATION FUEL (SAF) NEWS